Schwungus/PNEngine/README.md

 ### Online

-Online multiplayer uses delay-based netcode, so you need minimal latency between the host for a smooth experience.
+Online multiplayer uses delay-based netcode, so you need minimal latency between players for a smooth experience.
 Desyncs entirely depend on the mods that users have enabled and whether or not they are properly scripted for full determinism.